-The following is the list of workshops for the 2024 Native Rhythms Festival.
+The following is the list of workshops planned for the 2025 Native Rhythms Festival.
 All of these workshops are free, except as noted, where a nominal fee is charged to cover the cost of materials the attendee will take away from the workshop.
 All of these workshops have limited enrollment (most limited by the space in the workshop tent).
-Early (on-line) registration is strongly encouraged.
+Early (on-line) registration is strongly encouraged (when the registration opens).

 Workshop Registration